-The scripture mentioned above is used and claimed by many people just for what it says.
-Now I will not venture into any discussion about claiming verses out of the blue just because it is their memory or life verse.
+The scripture mentioned above is part of a prophecy made by Jeremiah and is used and claimed by many people just for that specific part.
+Now, I will not venture into any discussion about claiming verses out of the blue just because it is their memory or life verse.
 What I would like to do though is to put this passage in perspective.

 Jeremiah told these people what God intended to do to Israel because of their sins.
 But they would not listen.
-When Jeremiah’s prophecy that Babylon would conquer them and that they would be exiled was fulfille, the Israelits were stubborn enough not to believe the suceeding prophecies again and again.
-They would rather believe false prophets who tells them lies.
+When Jeremiah’s prophecy that Babylon would conquer them and that they would be exiled was fulfilled, the Israelites were too stubborn not to believe the succeeding prophecies that are declared to them again and again.
+They would rather believe false prophets who tell them lies.
 Lies that they wanted to hear.

 Exile is a very harsh word.
 The people expected harshness and would not believe that God will bless them.
 What can you expect?
 (They should look to Daniel to see how God used him to become one of the highest appointed non-Babylonian in the land.)
 The people thought that they would be treated badly by the Babylonians.
 But that was not God’s plan.
 Verse 11 says, “For I know the plans I have for you,” says the Lord.
 ‘They are plans for good and not for disaster, to give you a future and a hope.‘”